weiran-aitech/shift_schedule/README.md

      - C-shift：16:00-24:00（3 employees required）
    - Every day, no employee works more than one shift.
    - Number of shifts are evenly assigned to employees.
-   - Shifts assined to each employee are spaced by at least 16 hours.
    - Each employee has at least one day off in the 7-day period.

 App Result:
 ![image](https://user-images.githubusercontent.com/84350533/119012794-a5a1a800-b996-11eb-8254-cbe54cebc874.png)
-In this shift schedule，4 employees must work for 48 hours a week. others work for 40 hours a week.
+In the 7-day period，4 employees work for 48 hours and 5 employees work for 40 hours.
+Shifts assined to each employee are spaced by at least 16 hours.

 2. Creating a schedule for 10 employees over a 7-day period, subject to the constraints as listed in example 1.